thingsboard/thingsboard.github.io/_includes/docs/tutorials/telemetry-delta-calculation.md

 {% assign feature = "components" %}
 {% include templates/debug-mode.md %}

-{% include images-gallery.html imageCollection="create-calculated-field-2" showListImageTitles="true" %}
+{% include images-gallery.html imageCollection="create-calculated-field-2" %}

-**Expression**.
+**Arguments**.
 Now you need to add an argument:
 - Click the "**Add argument**" button.
 - Set the reference **name for the variable** in the expression.
 - Leave the entity type set to "**Current entity**".